salesforce/lwc-rfcs/text/0000-portals.md

 ## Detailed design

-(not an actual detail designed just adding some possible requirements)
+(not an actual detail design, just adding some possible requirements)
 - Instead of being inserted at its natural position in the template, the element would be inserted in the destination portal,if one exists.
 - When the host element is disconnected, the portalled element should also be disconnected.
-- The portalled component should still be @Context aware
+- The portalled component should still be `@Context` aware

 ## Drawbacks